Metrological detection of entanglement generated by non-Gaussian operations: Application to photon-subtracted states

+Thus, subtracting photons along different axes produce states with completely different entanglement features.
+Examples of joint probability distributions for two-photon subtracted states are gathered in the Supplementary Material. }

-The entanglement present in these states is not grasped by Gaussian entanglement witnesses: this can be generally understood from the covariance matrix of a photon-subtracted state.
-Ref. \cite{Walschaers2017} shows that this covariance matrix can generally be written as
+\MII{Coming back to the case of single-photon subtracted states,} the entanglement present in these states is not grasped by Gaussian entanglement witnesses: this can be generally understood from the covariance matrix of a photon-subtracted state.
+Ref. \cite{Walschaers2017} shows that this covariance matrix for a single-photon subtraction can generally be written as

-where $V_0$ is the initial Gaussian state's covariance matrix and $P$ is a matrix that projects on the phase space axes associated with the mode of photon subtraction.
+where $V_0$ is the initial Gaussian state's covariance matrix and $P$ is a matrix that projects on the phase space axes associated with the mode of photon subtracted states.
 In our present case, we find that

-Thus, we see in Equation \eqref{Vnoisy} that on the level of the covariance matrix the photon subtraction only adds Gaussian noise.
-This implies that no additional entanglement can be witnessed by purely looking at the covariance matrix \cite{Hyllus2009}.
+\MII{ Since $P$ is a positive matrix and $V_0 - \mathds{1}$ a symmetric matrix, $(V_0 - \mathds{1})P(V_0 - \mathds{1})$ is also positive.
+Thus, as we see from Equation \eqref{Vnoisy}, on the level of the covariance matrix the photon subtraction only adds Gaussian noise.} This implies that no additional entanglement can be witnessed by purely looking at the covariance matrix \cite{Hyllus2009}.
 As a consequence, since we set $V_{0}=\text{diag}(e^{-2 r_{A}}, e^{2 r_{A}}, e^{-2 r_{B}},e^{2 r_{B}})$, we find that $V$ should not display any entanglement.

+\MI{On the contrary, for two-photon subtracted states, Gaussian witnesses can reveal entanglement in some cases.
+This results from constructive interferences between both photon subtractions which induce quantum correlations at the level of the covariance matrix.
+In particular, when the two subtractions happen in the same mode along $\phi= \pi/4$ and when the squeezing is low, we can see directly from expression \eqref{eq:psi_parallel} that Gaussian correlations appear.
+Indeed, in that case, a part of $\vert\Psi_{\parallel}\rangle $ is proportional to $|00\rangle + \tanh(r) |11\rangle$, which is the expansion of a two-mode squeezed state at order \DBR{$O(r)$}, and thus induces Gaussian correlations that can be witnessed at the level of the covariance matrix.

+However, Gaussian witnesses are very sensitive to the parameters of the subtracted states: for instance, when the squeezing parameters of the initial Gaussian state are too high or when the subtractions happen in orthogonal modes, Gaussian witnesses cease to work.
+The metrological protocol proposed in this paper circumvents this issue since it hinges on the Fisher information which can reveal correlations overlooked by witnesses only based on second order moments.
+As discussed in the following sections, the metrological criterion will always be able to detect entanglement for two-photon subtracted states regardless to their properties.
+We discuss in particular at the end of section V an interesting case where Gaussian witnesses fail to detect entanglement while the metrological criterion works and can be used directly with a limited amount of homodyne data.}